-When you call our helpline, you’ll want to have as much relevant information as possible so that you can adequately answer the admissions consultant’s questions.
+When you call our helpline, you’ll want to have as much relevant information as possible so that you can adequately answer the admissions navigator’s questions.
 Examples of info you may need to provide include:

 - Your insurance plan and policy number.

 - How long alcohol abuse has been going on (if calling for a loved one).